PF

 Instructions

-2. 2In a small bowl, combine the garlic powder, paprika, cayenne, salt, and pepper.
-In a shallow bowl, whisk together the flour and 1 tablespoon of the spice mixture.
+2. 2In a small bowl, combine the garlic powder, paprika, cayenne pepper, salt, and pepper.
+In a shallow bowl, whisk together the flour and half of the spice mixture.
 In a separate shallow bowl, lightly beat the eggs.
+Sprinkle the remaining spice mixture over the pounded chicken.

 Nutrition — Per Serving